tabiya-tech/tabiya-livelihoods-classifier/inference/README.md

 To use the entity linker, you need access to the HuggingFace 🤗 entity extraction model.
 Contact the administrators via [tabiya@benisis.de].
 From there, you need to create a read access token to use the model.
 Find or create your read access token [here](https://huggingface.co/settings/tokens).

-In the **root directory** of the project, activate the virtual environment and run the following command in python:
+First, activate the virtual environment as explained [here](../README.md#install-the-dependencies).
+Then, run the following command in python:

 ### Create the pipeline